menu

 People

-Wealth makes most things in life easier, and a few things harder.
+Also, wealth makes most things in life easier, and a few things harder.
 If you are wealthy and enjoy keeping up with the Jones', this neighborhood will interest you.
-In fact, according to NeighborhoodScout's research, the University Park East neighborhood is wealthier than 99.7% of the neighborhoods in the United States.
+In fact, according to NeighborhoodScout's research, the University Park East neighborhood is wealthier than 99.5% of the neighborhoods in the United States.
 Residents here are truly in a unique situation even when compared to other Americans, based on the sheer amount of wealth concentrated here.
 Even in times of economic downturn, residents of this neighborhood, as a group, suffered less and recovered more quickly.
 This is indeed a stand-out characteristic of this neighborhood.
-As one would expect in a considerably wealthy neighborhood such as this, University Park East also has one of the lowest ratings of child poverty in the nation.

 Real Estate